SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ### Analytics Report Data

-Once the report has successfully generated, the following data will be available in the columns:
+Once the report has been successfully generated, the following data will be available in the columns:

 * **Site Name**; shows the site's name in the column.
    * When selecting a site, the charts for that site showing Site Hits, Site Visitors, and Site Storage will be visible at the bottom of the screen.